 for the past six weeks at Flat Rock, N. C.,

 returned to their home at St. Martin's yester-

 Mr. and Mrs. J. T. Greenwood and the Misses

 Greenwood, who have been spending the summer at Lenox, left yesterday and will return

 ALONG THE MAIN LINE

-OVERBROOK-Mrs. William F. Harrity and
+OVERBROOK -Mrs. William F. Harrity and

 her daughters, Miss May Harrity and Miss

 Isabel Harrity, who were in Brussels at the

-time the war broke out, are at present in
+time the war broke out, are at present, in

 Scotland.
 Mrs. Harrity and her daughters lost

 their trunks and belongings in Brussels, where

 they were obliged to fice for England.
 They

 will sail for home, it is expected, some time

 Mr. and Mrs. William N. Morice, of 5932

 Overbrook avenue, will close their Cape May

-MERION -Mr. and Mrs. William P. Gest. of
+MERION -Mr. and Mrs. William P. Gest, of

-Hazeihurst avenue, returned Saturday from a
+Hazelhurst avenue, returned.
+Saturday from a

-motor trip to Loon Lake in the Adirondacks.

 Charles S. Farnum, of Latches lane, is now

 at the St. James, where he will spend the

 Mr. and Mrs. William Y. C. Anderson and

 their children have returned to their home on

-South Highland avenue after a stay at Asbury
+South Hghland avenue after a stay at Asbury

+WYNNEWGOD -Mr. and Mrs. Frank C. Roberts and family, who spent the summer at

+their cottage at Lake George, returned this

-Mr. and Mrs. C. Clothier Jones and their
+Mr. and Mrs. C. Clothler Jones and their

-on, C. Clothler Jones, Jr., have returned to
+ton, C. Clothier Jones, Jr., have returned to

 their home on Kent road after a summer spent

-ARDMORE -Mrs. George Inglis MacLeod. her
+ARDMORE - Mrs. George Inglis MacLeod, her

-ittie twin son and daughter and her sister,
+ittle twin son and daughter and her sister,

-Miss Frances Twiggs, have returned from

 Mrs. Thomas F. Hammond, who is spending

-several weeks in Atlantic City, is expected

-home early in October.
-Mr. Hammond and

 his daughter, Miss Edith Hammond, have re-

 ALONG THE READING

 Mrs. Frederick W. Morris, Jr., of Valley

-Farm.
-Wyncote, entertained yesterday at a
+Farm, Wyncote, entertained yesterday at a

 small children's birthday party in honor of

-Mr. and Mrs. Isaac Tatnall Starr have returned to their home in Wyncote after spending the summer at their cottage at Watch Hill,
+Mr. and Mrs. Isaac Tatnall Starr have reurned to their home in Wyncote after spending the summer at their cottage at Watch Hill,

 Mrs. Joseph S. Bunting, who is now at Put

 Mr. and Mrs. Henry Miller Watts, Charles

 Randolph Wood and J. Clifford Rosengarten

 will leave shortly for a three weeks' hunting

-Mr. and Mrs. Sidney F. T. Brock have returned to "Stanley Farm." their home in Abington, after spending some time at Cape May.
+Mr. and Mrs. Sidney F. T. Brock have returned to "Stanley Farm," their home in Abington, after spending some time at Cape May.

 Mr. and Mrs. Brock will remain at "Stanley

 Mrs. Leigh Hunt Shrigley, of Lenox road,

 Jenkintown, is spending several days in Had-

 Mr. and Mrs. Joseph S. Lovering, of Bethlehem pike, who have spent the season at Jamestown, R. I., will close their summer home tomorrow.
 Mr. Lovering will return to the city

 at once, and Mrs. Lovering will stop off in

 CHESTNUT HILL

 Mr. and Mrs. Reed Morgan, who have been in

 Switzerland all summer, are at present in

 Bournemouth, England, and will sail for home

-October 1.
+October 7.
 Mr. and Mrs. Morgan have had

 many interesting experiences; they have assisted in feeding the soldiers and been in the

 Judge and Mrs. Edward A. Anderson and the

-Misses Anderson have returned from Europe to

-Mr. and Mrs. Howard E. Seaver, of Mont-

 New York for several days' shopping.